 We headed south on Old Redwood Highway from Healdsburg, discussing dinner options.
 “She wants to go somewhere where we won’t be recognized”, he said.
 As I mentioned, at the time he wasn’t recognized all that much, but I was happy to play to his vanity since he was obviously trying to impress his mother.

 The restaurant was well known for a large grape arbor that reached all the way over the highway.
-I disentangled my wine and was out the door first and stood struck by the leggy, statuesque woman who unfolded herself from the car.
+I disentangled my wine and was out the door first, where I stood struck by the leggy, statuesque woman who unfolded herself from the car.
 The waiter, an older gentleman in a black bow tie nearly choked when we walked in, and rushed us to a back corner, even though the restaurant was practically empty.
-My first hint that something was up, was when I noticed the restaurant staff peeking through the kitchen doors, but other things were on my mind.
-I realized that I may have made a further miscalculation about my companions when the restaurant was ready to close the kitchen, and the waiter came over, holding his wife’s hand, asking shyly if she could meet Mrs. Bacall.
+My second hint that something was up, was when I noticed the restaurant staff peeking through the kitchen doors, but other things were on my mind.
+I realized that I may have made a further miscalculation about my companions when the restaurant was ready to close the kitchen, and the waiter came over, holding his wife’s hand, shyly asking if she could meet Mrs. Bacall.
 I may have been a bit slow, but dammit, the name Lauren Bacall sounded familiar.
 There were three of us at the table that night, and I was pretty sure I was the only one who wasn’t being gawked at, so I said, “Wait a minute… aren’t you famous?”
 She laughed again and said, “I was married to someone who was, that’s all”.

 In my defense, when I was growing up television was not allowed in the house, and my interest in movies was limited.
 Instead, my nose was always in a book, and at the time I had watched few old movies.
 It wasn’t until I went to work the next day and mentioned the dinner that I found out who she really was.

-When the dinner plates were taken away, we had barely made a dent in the bottle of wine, which, for lack of room, had been placed on a nearby table.
+When the plates were taken away, we had barely made a dent in the bottle of wine, which, for lack of room, had been placed on a nearby table.
 Betty pointed, laughed and said, “Do you bring this everywhere you go?
 It could put the entire restaurant on the floor.”

 I talked about the time I stopped at a traffic signal at 2 am, looked over, and saw him frantically waving from the car next to me.
 We ended up pulling over and sitting on the breakwater, talking until the sun rose.
-We all laughed when I recalled a dinner that he made from whatever he could find in the kitchen to surprise me one night, when a few of us were in a rather altered state; the secret ingredient being tonic water, which he used in every dish.
+We all laughed when I recalled a dinner that he made from whatever he could find in the kitchen to surprise friends and I one night, when a few of us were in a rather altered state; the secret ingredient being tonic water, which he used in every dish.
 Beans & tonic.
 Asparagus & tonic.
 Pasta & tonic.
 Chicken & tonic.
 I’ll never forget it.
 I told her how completely different we had been, and yet how much his friendship had meant to me, and how, when his friends started to drop from AIDS, he would light a candle for each one on his hallway table, and that by the time he was diagnosed himself, it was completely covered over by sad stubs of melted wax.

 Betty reached out and took my hand.
 “You look so empty… haunted.”
 My shoulders shook, and I pushed back my chair.
 “Death is my life”, I said, and made for the patio.
 The sun had set, and as I stood there in a chorus of crickets, fighting my endless battle to keep it together, Betty came quietly to my side.
 “So many gone”, she said.
 “So many candles burned too fast.
 It’s like our hearts will never be healed.
-I know you didn’t want to be here tonight, but I’m so glad you shared your evening with us, and I’m so glad I found out about his death from you instead of the newspaper.”
+I know you didn’t want to be here tonight, but I’m so glad you shared your evening with us, and I’m so glad I found out about his death from you instead of from the newspaper.”